Frustrated-Programmer/WebcomicDiscordPoster/readme.md

  * Make sure the code has permission can write to `data.json`.
  * Update `data.json` to have the key items.
  * Run `index.js` in a terminal via `node index.js`
- * go to your comic's domain page and find a way to access the latest comic every single time. (generally homepage) Then go into `websiteHandler.js` and edit `getCurrentPageImgLink` & `getCurrentPageDate` to extract the info from the page.
+ * go to your comic's domain page and find a way to access the latest comic every single time. (generally homepage) Then go into `websiteHandler.js` and edit:
+   * `getCurrentPageImgLink` - To grab the page's IMAGE url,
+   * `getCurrentPageDifferential` to extract the info from the page that tells it whether this page is different from the last(I recommend date).
+   * `getDownloadLocation` to tell the handler what is the link to extract the data from. (use the passed in object to store incrementals in case the link changes whenever a comic is posted, Eg: _comic/page1.html, comic/page2.html, comic/page3.html_)
+   * `comicWasPosted` to add to any increments in case website's link changes per comic.
  * *If you need help on the last step lemme know so I can help, it's a difficult step.*

 ### data.json